Big speed

 • If exercising or working outdoors: general recommendation is to drink 24 ounces of fluid two hours before exercise, and consider adding another 8 ounces of water or sports drink right before exercise.
 During exercise, you should consume another 8 ounces of water every 20 minutes, even if you don’t feel thirsty.

-Can heatstroke be a Workers Compensation Claim?
+Can Heatstroke Be a Workers Compensation Claim?

 Below, are examples of when a person might be able to make a workers’ compensation claim due to a heatstroke injury.